frankie567/frankie567/posts/create-deploy-reliable-data-ingestion-service-fastapi-sqlmodel-dramatiq.md

         session.commit()
 ```

-The first thing to notice is that we set the broker to be Redis and specify the URL of the server.
+The first thing to notice is that we set the broker to be Redis by specifying the Redis connection parameters.

 Then, we have our task definition.
 As you can see, it's a standard Python function upon which we added the `@dramatiq.actor` decorator.
 It receives in argument a JSON representation of a `DocumentInput`.
 Indeed, we can't pass directly Python objects because Dramatiq needs to serialize them before saving into the broker.
 That's why we first deserialize it back again into a proper `DocumentInput` object.